vismantic-ohtuprojekti/qualipy/docs/highlights.rst

 Usage
 -----
-This filter recognizes images that contain one or more bright areas for example sun or spotlights from concerts.
-The difference to exposure-filter is that the bright area must be contiguous and the result is either 0: no highlights, or 1: one or more highlights.
+This filter recognizes images that contain one or more bright areas, for example the sun or spotlights from concerts.
+The difference to the exposure filter is that the bright area must be contiguous and the result is either 0: no highlights, or 1: one or more highlights.
 The filter can be used by itself or in combination with the *imgfilter.process* function by adding a **Highlights** class instance to the list of filters to be used.

 .. currentmodule:: imgfilter.filters.highlights